Bali Land Zoning Explained: 6 Key Areas to Watch

 What Happens if You Build in the Wrong Zone?

-So, what could happen if you build your dream villa on land that’s not zoned for it?
+What could happen if you build your dream villa on land that’s not zoned for it?

 1. Legal Issues: Building a villa on land that isn’t zoned for residential use can lead to serious legal consequences, including fines or demolition.